-Factors to be considered in determining divisional profitability depend on the purpose of evaluating performance: whether it is divisional performance or divisional manager's performance.
-For divisional manager's performance, those items directly controllable by the manager should be considered; however, such a controllable profit provides an incomplete measure of the economic performance.
+Factors to be considered in determining divisional profitability depend on the purpose of evaluating performance: whether it is divisional performance divisional or manager's divisional performance.
+For manager's performance, those items directly controllable by the manager should be considered; however, such a controllable profit provides an incomplete measure of the economic performance.
 In such scenario, it suggests alternative divisional profit measures: controllable profit; divisional profit contribution; and divisional net profit before taxes (Drury, 2012).
 Scholars critically evaluate the appropriateness of each measure for divisional PE and for managerial PE in different settings.